solana-foundation/curriculum/.github/PULL_REQUEST_TEMPLATE.md

----
-name: Pull Request
-about: Propose changes to the curriculum.
-title: "UPDATE: [Brief description of changes]"
-labels: enhancement, content
-assignees: ""
----

 ## Description

 Please provide a clear and concise description of the changes you are proposing.
 Explain the "what" and "why" of your contribution.